remote-diy-photo-1

 Here is a list of Remote Outposts in Algoma Country.

-The Reality of an Outpost Camp
+The Reality Of An Outpost Camp

 There are a lot of unknowns that can occur during an outpost camp stay, and for many, that’s what makes them so much fun.
 From weather events, wildlife, living completely off the grid and getting back to nature, outpost camps can be often considered “roughing it”.
 Be prepared to roll with the punches when on an outpost adventure.
 So, there’s a mouse in the house?
 You’re in their home.
 Has the weather turned bad?
 Pull out the deck of cards.
 The shower is a trickle?
 Jump in the lake.
 The bugs are bad?
 Add more bug spray.
 Does your arm hurt from catching too many fish?
 Take a painkiller and tough it out!
 The ability to be flexible in the bush can make or break your trip.